jonas4climate/Rocketry/HowToGit.md

 # How to set up and use Git

+Information for possible future members of the project.
 ## Setup

 * In the command line, move to the directory where you want to have a working copy of the eclipse workspace on the repository, most likely in your eclipse workspace directory.